Dealing With Comment Spam¶

 - If you click on any of the rows in that table, they'll toggle open, revealing some additional information:

 - page - the title of the page, linked to the page editor

-- whitelisted - you'll see a green checkmark if a spam checks' whitelist matched this action, most entries will have a little red icon meaning they were not whitelisted.
+- allowed - you'll see a green checkmark if a spam checks' allow list matched this action, most entries will have a little red icon meaning they were not in the allow list.

 - why - what the check found that triggered a match